satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 practice for a reviewer to criticize portions of an article that he or she understands, is interested in, has time to read, and takes issue with, while falling silent on the rest of the article.
-Given the current This leads an editor to falsely assume that uncommented portions have met with approval.
+Given the current structure of the review process these silences are easily taken as a tacit approval.
 The unrealistic expectations placed on each of the reviewers, coupled with the delayed and sequential interactions they have with the authors and editors, have made the review process unnecessarily tedious, slow, and inefficient.